 Week 6: Finance & legal, facility visits & completing assessments

 So, what are you waiting for?
-There's a shortage in the industry for these skills, so sign up on the Escape Studios website.
+There's a shortage in the industry for these skills, so find out more and apply on the Escape Studios website.